 There are two main approaches used for hair transplantation and these are:

 Known as the “strip method,” this technique got its name because it involves the removal of a piece of the scalp to obtain the donor hair grafts.
 This is the traditional approach in hair restoration and is also the most invasive.
 Through this method, the donor grafts are taken from the back of the scalp.
 Once it is removed, the follicular units are taken out individually using a high-powered microscope.

 FUE (Follicular Unit Extraction)

 The FUE method is a newer approach that uses the punch-graft technique.
-It uses a special tool that acts like a punch to create a circular incision around the hair grafts or follicular units.
-It is less invasive, but it will also take time to finish as it is more challenging due to the high chances of transection.
+It uses a special tool that acts as a punch to create a circular incision around the hair grafts or follicular units.
+It is less invasive, but it will also take time to finish as it is more challenging due to the high chances of transaction.

 Now that you have seen your options, seek professional help the soonest possible time.
 Be properly advised to know which among these would be an appropriate treatment for your case.
 Book your consultation with Dr. Andrew Kim today for a comprehensive evaluation.